prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 The close task takes a few moments to perform, and after that, it’s time to release the library with the button in the toolbar.

 And that’s it!
-After the process time (usually between 10 to 15 minutes) your library will be available to [MavenCentral](https://repo1.maven.org/maven2/).
+After the processing time (usually between 10 to 15 minutes) your library will be available to [MavenCentral](https://repo1.maven.org/maven2/).

 If you have any suggestion or any kind of doubt, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).